-Feeding America, the nation’s largest charitable food organization, reported that in 2013, 2.9 million households with seniors experienced food insecurity, and 1.1 million households composed of seniors living alone experienced food insecurity.
+Feeding America, the nation’s largest charitable food organization, reported that in 2015, 4.2 million (8.8 percent) seniors 65 and older were in poverty.
+In 2014, 2.9 million households with seniors experienced food insecurity, and 1.1 million households composed of seniors living alone experienced food insecurity.

 This puts seniors at risk for myriad health problems such as depression, heart disease, asthma and diabetes, and it robs them of their dignity.
 As we experience the continued graying of America, the problem is expected to worsen.
 By 2025, when the youngest of the Baby Boomers reaches retirement age, the number of food insecure seniors is projected to have increased by 50%.
 The time to strengthen the social safety net for seniors is now.
 We must urge Congress to increase SNAP benefits to seniors in need and ease restrictions on the USDA Child and Adult Care Food Program that funds many senior center and other senior congregate eating sites.

 Arkansas Has A Problem

 Arkansas seniors fare far worse than their contemporaries in other states.